CFO, CEO, why you should track your DSO, and how to measure it

 In our previous example that would be ($200,000)/($1,200,000)*(365)=61 days

-- The formula depends on the time window you use for the calculation.
-If you have a seasonal business, different time frames (3, 6, 12 months) would give you different numbers and results are difficult to analyse.
+The formula depends on the time window you use for the calculation.
+If you have a seasonal business, calculating the DSO across different periods of time (3, 6, 12 months) would give you different numbers and results that are difficult to analyse.

 The countback method is more accurate, and it’s widely used by finance professionals.
 But unfortunately, it does not use a ready-made formula like the previous one.

 The idea of the countback method is moving backwards in time, by subtracting the revenues posted each month against the initial stock of accounts receivables you have, until there’s no more left.
 Same idea as the previous method, but more granular.
+It's also known as absorbing the sales balance.
 Let’s look into an example.

 We have $2,500 of unpaid invoices (receivables) on that day and the monthly revenues for the previous month were as reported in the table below: